kurttheviking/uuid-with-v6-js/README.md

 ## API

-This module extends `uuid` and thus can serve as a drop-in replacement with added "Version 6" functionality.
+This module extends `uuid` and is intended to serve as a drop-in replacement with added "Version 6" functionality.

 ### `uuid#v1`